felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

 # Introduction
 The goal of this project is to create a presence sensor for a bed that reports its state to Home Assistant and thus can be used in automations.
 This is achieved by using two pressure sensors attached to an ESP32 micro controller which then relays the information about each half of the bed to the home automation server.

 # Fundamentals
-First, let us cover some of the basics that are necessary for this project.
+First of all, we want to cover some of the basics that will be necessary for this project.

 ## What is ESPHome?
 ESPHome is an open source platform that allows users to configure microcontrollers and integrate them into smart home systems such as Home Assistant.
 As such microcontrollers are very inexpensive, they are ideal for implementing your own smart home projects.

 ESPHome can be setup quite easily.
 There is a test version available at [https://web.esphome.io/](https://web.esphome.io/) and it can be self-hosted (for free) with Home Assistant or as an independent Docker container.
 I will go into further details on this in the [`setup`](#setup-of-esphome) part later.

 ## Which devices does ESPHome support?
 ESPHome *primarily* supports microcontrollers from the ESP8266 and ESP32 families, both manufactured by the Chinese company [*Espressif Systems*](https://www.espressif.com/).
 Some of the popular microcontrollers that can be used for ESPHome projects include the following:
 * ESP8266-based microcontrollers